 Mouth sores and patches are a common occurrence in many people.
 Most of these are not really cancerous.
 But an oral exam cannot really distinguish which sores are cancerous and which are not.
 That is why in case there is a presence of sores or patches in your mouth, your dentist will require you to do more tests to determine it.
 This may mean that some of the cells are removed and sent to the laboratory for testing.

 There are some tell-tale signs that what you are feeling or experiencing may not be normal.
-When you have the following, visit your doctor as it can be something serious:
+If you are exhibiting any of the following symptoms, visit your doctor as it can be something serious:

 Early detection is the best cure.
 Cancer that is diagnosed later would cause a lot of damage to the body.
 Most of the times, late detection of cancer means that it has spread out already and there are lower chances of getting a complete cure.
 When you have a regular screening for oral cancer, your dentist will be able to detect abnormalities during the early stages.